Someone's Trash is Our Treasure

 The Journal of the Oughtred Society, published twice annually, is available only to members of The Oughtred Society.
 This internationally acclaimed journal is the most authoritative source on slide rules and other calculating devices.

-These informations comes from the official website, copyright © Oughtred Society.
+These informations come from the Oughtred Society official website.